Skip to content

 What should I bring to Croagh Patrick?

-It’s important to find a balance between bringing everything you may need and not having to carry a heaving bag.
+It’s crucial to balance bringing everything you need and not carrying a heavy bag.

 • Climbing sticks – an essential tool for steep parts of the mountain